Signed in as:

 Welcome to Natia Malazonias artistic journey!

 Natia is incredibly proud to have been born in Georgia, in Tbilisi.
 Reflecting on her roots, she is filled with pride and joy, knowing that her homeland, with its rich history, culture, and tradition, has deeply shaped who she is today.
-Being born in Georgia has given her a profound connection to a culture that continually inspires and fuels her creativity.
-The beauty of Georgian culture provides Natia with a unique vision and serves as a guiding hand throughout her artistic journey.

-Natia often emphasizes the profound influence of her cherished extended family.
+Natia often talks about how much her close extended family means to her and how they have a big impact on her life.
 She says, 'I am deeply grateful for the role my family has played in my personal growth.
 I feel truly blessed to have such a supportive family, whose unwavering love and guidance have been essential in shaping the person I am today.
 Words cannot fully express my gratitude to my parents—their contributions are unforgettable, and their constant strength and encouragement continue to inspire me.
-"I am incredibly proud of my wonderful husband and my son.
-They are always there for me, offering support and encouragement, which allows me to fully dedicate myself to my professional work.
-I am so grateful for their constant help and love."

 Natia says: "I don't remember a time when I wasn't drawing or creating handmade items—it's as if I've been immersed in art since birth.
 Despite the health challenges I face, I will never leave art behind.
 My most cherished techniques, which are boundless and inexhaustible, will always live on in me.
 I have a deep love for nature and music, both of which are always a part of me and likely influence my art.
 It brings me great joy to share the knowledge I've gathered with others."